What Is a Wrongful Death?

 As the statute states, there are two general “types” of damages claimants may recover in a wrongful death lawsuit.
 The first, economic damages (also sometimes called “special damages”), are the out-of-pocket costs associated with the victim’s injuries and death.
 For example, a person may die from injuries sustained in a car accident after spending two weeks in intensive care.
 The cost of the victim’s medical care constitutes economic damages.

 In addition, economic damages include the victim’s pay for the two weeks they missed work while fighting for their life in the hospital.
-Economic damages will also include the costs borne by the victim’s loved ones for funeral expenses.
+Economic damages may also include the costs borne by the victim’s loved ones for funeral expenses.
 Any other quantifiable costs incurred as a result of the victim’s death may be included as economic damages.

 Non-Economic Damages

-Non-economic (also called “general”) damages constitute financial compensation for harms that are not associated with an out-of-pocket expense.
+Non-economic (also called “general”) damages constitute financial compensation for harms not associated with an out-of-pocket expense.
 “Pain and suffering” is the most well-known type of non-economic damage.
-Remember a wrongful death claimant can seek compensation for both the victim’s pain and suffering before death and their loved one’s pain and suffering resulting from the death.
+Remember, a wrongful death claimant can seek compensation for both the victim’s pain and suffering before death and their loved one’s pain and suffering resulting from the death.
 Other common non-economic damages that apply to both the victim and surviving loved ones include “loss of consortium” and “loss of companionship.”

 In other parts of the country, non-economic damages have a reputation of being virtually limitless.
 However, that is not the case in Washington State.
 Washington law caps non-economic damages at a maximum of 43 percent of the average annual wage in the state multiplied by the average life expectancy of the victim (which can be no less than 15 years).
 Washington State jurors are not informed of the limitation on damages before their deliberation of cases.
-The cap only comes into play only if the jury decides to award an amount of non-economic damages that exceed the cap.
+The cap only comes into play if the jury decides to award an amount of non-economic damages that exceed the cap.

-But Not Punitive Damages
+No Punitive Damages

-Washington State, unlike many other jurisdictions in the United States, does not award punitive (or exemplary) damages in most cases.
+Washington State, unlike many other jurisdictions in the United States, does not award punitive (or exemplary) damages in most cases..

 Common Wrongful Death Causes